-Born in Chambéry in 1981, Capuçon began playing the cello at the age of five.
-He studied at the Conservatoire National Supérieur in Paris with Philippe Muller and Annie Cochet-Zakine, and later with Heinrich Schiff in Vienna.
-The winner of various first prizes in many leading international competitions, including the International André Navarra Prize, Capuçon was named 'New Talent of the Year' by Victoires de la Musique in 2001.
+Born in Chambéry, Capuçon began playing the cello at the age of five with Augustin Lefèbvre.
+He studied in Paris with Philippe Muller and Annie Cochet-Zakine, and later with Heinrich Schiff in Vienna.
+He received several international prizes, including the First Great Prize of the André Navarra International Competition in Toulouse (France).

 Gautier Capuçon is represented worldwide by HarrisonParrott Ltd.

 2018/19 season only.
 Please contact HarrisonParrott if you wish to edit this biography.